Issuer-controlled authorization

 Identity checks may apply based on amount and issuer rules.
 Higher limits unlock with verification.

-Card purchases are authorized by your card issuer.
-Declines reflect issuer rules and protections, not a failure of the platform or loss of funds.
+Card purchases are authorized by your issuer.
+Declines reflect issuer rules and protections — not a platform failure or loss of funds.

-Some banks restrict or block cryptocurrency purchases by default.
-This varies by issuer, region, and card settings.
+Some banks restrict cryptocurrency purchases by default.
+This varies by issuer, region, and card configuration.

-Issuers may decline transactions that trigger fraud or risk controls, even when sufficient funds are available.
+Transactions may be declined if risk controls are triggered, even when sufficient funds are available.

-Additional verification, such as 3D Secure, may be required by the issuer before approval.
+Additional authentication such as 3D Secure may be required before approval.

-Local regulations and issuer policies can affect whether card purchases are permitted in certain countries.
+Local regulations and issuer policies can affect whether purchases are permitted in certain countries.

-If a transaction is declined, no crypto is delivered and funds are not captured by Crypto Dispensers.
+If declined, no crypto is delivered and funds are not captured by Crypto Dispensers.

-If a card is declined, you can retry with another card or choose a different payment method.
+Retry with another card or choose a different payment method if authorization fails.

-When you buy Bitcoin with a card, you choose your wallet address before payment.
-Once the card issuer approves the transaction, Bitcoin is delivered directly to your wallet without custodial holding or post-approval delays.
+When you buy Bitcoin with a card, you select your wallet address before payment.
+Once approved, Bitcoin is delivered directly to your wallet without custodial holding or post-approval delays.

 Card purchases are commonly used by customers who want immediate delivery, familiar payment methods, and the ability to buy Bitcoin from home or on mobile devices without visiting a physical location.

-Availability, limits, and verification requirements depend on your card issuer, region, and transaction size.
+Availability, limits, and verification requirements depend on issuer policy, region, and transaction size.
 All fees, limits, and delivery details are shown before confirmation so you can review everything in advance.

 These answers cover authorization, delivery, limits, and what to expect when buying Bitcoin with a debit card, credit card, Apple Pay, or Google Pay.

-Bitcoin is delivered immediately after your card issuer authorizes the transaction.
+Bitcoin is delivered immediately after issuer authorization.
 There is no settlement delay after approval.

 No. You select your wallet address before payment.
-Once approved, Bitcoin is sent directly to your wallet with no custodial balance.
+Once approved, Bitcoin is sent directly to your wallet.

-Card purchases typically start at $5 and can go up to $20,000 per transaction.
-Weekly and monthly limits may apply based on verification level.
+Purchases start at $5 and can go up to $20,000 per transaction.
+Limits scale with verification level.

-Declines are determined by your card issuer, not Crypto Dispensers.
-Common reasons include issuer crypto restrictions, fraud controls, or verification requirements.
+Declines are determined by your issuer.
+Common reasons include crypto restrictions or fraud controls.

-Verification may be required depending on purchase size, issuer rules, and regulatory requirements.
-Higher limits typically require verification.
+Verification may apply depending on purchase size, issuer rules, and regulatory requirements.

-Some banks may apply cash-advance or international processing fees.
-These fees are set by the issuer, not Crypto Dispensers.
+Some banks apply cash-advance or international processing fees set by the issuer.

 Yes.
-Card purchases use issuer authorization, network-level security, and additional verification such as 3D Secure when required.
+Card purchases use issuer authorization, network-level security, and 3D Secure when required.

 Yes.
-You can retry with another card, use a different digital wallet, or choose an alternate payment method if available.
+You can retry with another card or choose a different payment method.

-Card purchases are available in over 180 countries, subject to local regulations and issuer policies.
+Available in 180+ countries, subject to local regulations and issuer policies.

-No. Card information is tokenized and processed by regulated payment partners.
-Crypto Dispensers does not store card details.
+No. Card details are tokenized and processed by regulated payment partners.

-Bitcoin is only delivered after successful authorization.
-If authorization does not complete, no crypto is released.
+Bitcoin is delivered only after successful authorization.
+If authorization fails, no crypto is released.

 You choose the wallet.
 Your issuer approves the payment.
 Bitcoin is delivered immediately after authorization.
 Nothing is released until you confirm.